-So this Vincent guy, great interview by the way, gets in this jam and the state prosecution office seizes $48 million in cash.
+So this Vincent guy, great interview, by the way, gets in this jam and the state prosecution office seizes $48 million in cash.
 Yes, $48 million.
 It was pretty much all in his personal name.
 He hadn’t invested any of it into anything other than advertising.
-He admitted on the interview that he had no idea how to plan for protection against lawsuit, taxes or ultimately the Federal government.
+He admitted in the interview that he had no idea how to plan for protection against lawsuits, taxes or ultimately the Federal government.

-It’s easy to put back 10 – 20% of your income each month.
-It’s not easy to invest 10 – 20% of your income and have to do some sort of work to get it back, in hopes of gaining interest.
+It’s easy to put back 10-20 percent of your income each month.
+It’s not easy to invest 10-20 percent of your income and have to do some sort of work to get it back, in hopes of gaining interest.
 Saving money takes sacrifice but no effort.
-Investing money takes knowledge, and constant searching for opportunities.
+Investing money takes knowledge and constant searching for opportunities.

 KEEP UP TO DATE WITH THE HARDCORE CLOSER BLOG and Receive A

 FREE COPY OF THE BEST-SELLING EBOOK KICKASS TAKE NAMES, EMAILS AND PHONE NUMBERS